Overcoming Heroin Addiction

 Using a trained mental health counselor, psychotherapy addresses the external and internal reasons why people turn to heroin.
 Whether it is outside influences or feelings of helplessness, psychotherapy uses “talk therapy” to explore the behaviors and feelings of someone addicted to heroin.
 Psychotherapy sessions usually occur one-on-one between a therapist and the patient.

-It is a popular and effective treatment but it is most effective when used in congruence to medication and group therapy/ contingency management.
-There are many different types of Psychotherapy that can aid those recovering from addiction including cognitive-behavioral therapy, exposure therapy, and psychodynamic psychotherapy.
+Psychotherapy is a popular and effective treatment but it is most effective when used in congruence with medication and group therapy/contingency management.
+There are many different types of psychotherapy that can aid those recovering from addiction including cognitive-behavioral therapy, exposure therapy, and psychodynamic psychotherapy.

 12-Step Programs for Heroin Recovery